0xcad/free_to_play/notes.md

 * favicon :))
 * logo from cole?
 * replace inventory with freelance typing game (read script, lol)
-* nix timer. replace that with a counter for how many gems have been purchased
 * get Lucia's font, switch that on the website
 * super chat obv
-    * "power type" effect from sublime text, lol
 * terms of service + privacy policy in google thing
 * tutorial + program
 * page on the website where you can see all purchases as they come in